How can businesses adapt during the coronavirus?

 It’s funny how life can change so significantly in just a few short weeks.
 At the start of 2020 would anyone really believe the world could look so different - most public places and gatherings shut, the football season cancelled, flights grounded, shelves bare and the number one essential item for panicked shoppers to be toilet roll!

-This is the reality that we all now face, and it's daunting and overwhelming as we all adjust.
+This is daunting and overwhelming as we all adjust.
 This new normal is affecting every one of us in many different ways.
-There is much uncertainty.
-In my case, my husband and I are getting to grips with homeschooling and entertaining our girls whilst working full time and trying to carry off an air of professionalism with chaos in the background of video calls.
+In my case, my husband and I are getting to grips with homeschooling whilst working full time and trying to carry off an air of professionalism with chaos in the background of video calls.
 But it is becoming widely accepted that this is fine.
 It is more important that we all muck in and give it a go as millions of families are.

 We are finding our rhythm and even some sort of routine and there are some real positives from our captivity.
 Life is busy, and it's hectic, but the pace has somehow changed.
 No longer are we racing from one venue to another – in and out of the car from one activity to the next, spending hours a week commuting, constantly rushing, always late.
-We are eating together, we are playing games together, the girls are using their imaginations to fill their time and in fact, we’re all having to think on our feet and be creative.
+We're eating together, we're playing games together, the girls are using their imaginations to fill their time and in fact, we’re all having to think on our feet and be creative.

 Don’t get me wrong, there are moments when the kids are arguing and the noise levels are something else.
-But for us and for many I’ve spoken to there are definitely some very good bits too.
+But for us and for many there are definitely some very good bits too.

 This is because as humans we are resilient, we adapt, and we find new ways of doing things – helped by the technical, highly connected age in which we live.
 Video conferencing has come into its own and online communities have become a lifeline for many.
 And for now, the sun is shining and the planet is also recovering.
 Pollution is down with the smog lifting in our cities and the water in Venice has never been clearer, so it’s not all bad.